 - Shield Advocate.
 The Shield Advocate program provides a designated team of registered nurses to a client's membership to provide a proactive, member-focused approach to navigate the healthcare system, resolve problems, answer health and treatment related questions, provide health counseling, and support coordination of care. - Shield Concierge.
 Shield Concierge is an integrated service designed to provide a customer-specific, personalized service experience for members covered by Blue Shield.
 This program strives to improve and expand the member experience by resolving more inquiries during the first contact with the member and proactively identifying services specifically beneficial to the member.
 A team of professionals consisting of Shield Concierge representatives, registered nurses, social workers, health coaches, pharmacy technicians and pharmacists provide information to a member regarding benefits, doctors and specialists, coordination of care, case management, and questions on formulary and drug authorizations. - Connect.
 Connect offers an integrated, holistic, and personalized healthcare experience based on each member's needs, including a broad spectrum of robust, member-focused interventions driven by a smart-data platform with predictive analytics that leverage our best-in-class member care teams.
 The Connect care team is composed of specialists across claims and benefits, clinicians and care managers, pharmacists and technicians, and social workers to address any questions that could be asked during the first call.
-In those rare instances in which additional information is needed and a call cannot be resolved, the Connect care team takes complete ownership for any remaining tasks and offers to call the member back once resolved.
+In those rare instances in which additional information is needed and a call cannot be resolved, the Connect care team takes complete ownership of any remaining tasks and offers to call the member back once resolved.
 The Connect care team proactively engages members, either digitally or over the phone, when early interventions or extra communications might lead to better health outcomes.
 Members are guided to available programs and resources to address their health issues, prevent emergency-room visits, and avoid higher costs associated with inpatient admissions in the future. - Home-Based Complex Care.
 Chronically ill members meeting certain criteria are offered 24/7 access to medical professionals and in-home urgent care.
 Community-based, physician-led medical teams specializing in house calls and home-based care deliver medically needed services to these chronically ill members with complex needs.
+The program offers access to nurse practitioners, registered nurses, care managers, social workers, health coaches, pharmacists and more.
+Visits may be delivered in-person, by phone or video.
 This does not replace members' primary care providers but rather supports the work of these members' existing providers.
 The program clinicians communicate and collaborate with the members' PCPs and specialists to reinforce the PCP's in-office care plan.
 Blue Shield identifies eligible members for this program based on their health status and needs.